 Faculty at the regional campuses have full access to Kent Library's circulating collection and to the print periodical collection.
 You can request books and other physical library materials be sent to any of the regional campuses, Mineral Area College or Three Rivers College, or any member of the MOBIUS library consortium near you.

-To request an article from the print periodical collection be scanned and sent to you, follow the instructions for document delivery
+To request an article from the print periodical collection be scanned and sent to you, submit an interlibrary loan request.